dominictarro/mit-6.824-distributed-systems/Labs/mapreduce/Notepad.md

 ## Networking

 - [ ] Create a client to connect to the server.
-- [ ] Create an RPC commands for map.
-- [ ] Create Term-Vector/Grep/Reverse Index RPC commands for reduce.
+- [ ] Create Term-Vector/Grep/Reverse Index RPC commands.

 ## Data